-'CRD IV leverage ratio' An estimated non risk-based ratio calculated as CRD IV Tier 1 capital divided by CRD IV leverage exposure, in accordance with the reporting requirements set out in Article 429 of CRD IV.
+'CRD IV leverage ratio' The ratio of Tier 1 capital to particular on- and off-balance sheet exposures, calculated in accordance with the methodology set out in CRD IV.

 'Credit default swaps (CDS)' A contract under which the protection seller receives premiums or interest-related payments in return for contracting to make payments to the protection buyer in the event of a defined credit event.
 Credit events normally include bankruptcy, payment default on a reference asset or assets, or downgrades by a rating agency.